JsLth/jslth/README.md

 - 💻 I'm mostly proficient in R, but I sometimes use Python and Julia
 - 📊 I co-teach a workshop on [interactive visualization with Shiny](https://github.com/paulcbauer/shiny_workshop)
 - 🔭 I’m currently working on
-  - the [SoRa+ project](https://sora-service.org/en/) on the expansion of the social-spatial research data infrastructure
+  - the [EarthLinks](https://denabel.github.io/gxc_pages/) project on reducing barriers between social sciences and earth observation data
   - my PhD proposal on local characteristics of spatial injustices in green transitions
 - 📫 How to reach me: [jonas.lieth@gesis.org](mailto:jonas.lieth@gesis.org)